smurthys/smurthys.github.io/index.md

 - Working in techincal teams with responsibility for architecture, design, code, and review

-- Techno-legal, techno-financial activities such as troubleshooting, patent defense/dispute, and e-discovery
+- Techno-legal, techno-financial activities: troubleshooting, IP prosecution and defense, e-discovery

 #### Personal interests